aanatoly/tv_shows/README.md

 tv_shows
 ========

-Looks up for new episodes of your favorite TV shows
+This script checks http://kickass.to site for the availability of new episodes of TV shows, optionally opening links to the new episodes in the browser.
+It can also check http://www.subtitleseeker.com for subtitles.